structure 8 steve mellard

 An interesting note here is that on the northside of the pyramid one can see a portion of an older structure.
 The difference in workmanship is quite evident.
 The older structure has smooth finished uniform stone block with rounded edges at the corners where the sides meet.
 Very nice quality workmanship.
 The final construction phase consists of roughly cut stone of dissimilar size and shape.
 It was finished off with a thick coating of stucco to hide the imperfections.
 One could probably draw an analogy to some of todays’ construction techniques.

 Structure 3 is on the northside of Plaza A. It consists of two separate structures set upon a low, shared platform.
-There are stairs on both the south and east sides.
+There are stairs on both the south, north, and east sides.
 The northeast structure is the larger of the two.
 It is a two-room suite that is now occupied by a rather large banyan tree.
 While the roof has long ago collapsed, the walls are mostly intact.
 The northwest structure, a single chamber, still has a portion of its corbeled roof visible.

 Structure 5 is on the east side of Plaza A, and abuts against Structure 4.
 It is set on a long, rectangular base.
-14 columns, all still standing, once supported a flat roof.
+Fourteen columns, all still standing, once supported a flat roof.
+A bench is located against the back wall.

 Structure 7 is located on the southeast side of Plaza A. This single chamber structure has some nice standing walls.
-A stairway from the plaza leads up to the chamber entryway, and a bench is situated against the back wall.
-A side entryway opens up to a north terrace.
+A stairway from the plaza leads up to a small terrace.
+A small platform is noted on the east side of the structure.
+A low platform supports a rectangular building exhibiting a plaza-facing entryway.
+A bench is situated against the back wall.
+A stucco relief of a descending bird is located on the upper wall and may be associated with the maize/corn god, God E. A side entryway opens up to a north terrace that forms the back side of Structure 8.

-Plaza B has 4 structures (8-11) that ring the plaza with Structure 8 being the principal structure here.
-It is a range type building that takes up the entire east side of the plaza.
+Structure 8 is a colonnaded building that takes up the entire east side of the plaza with a length of around 115 feet/35 meters.
+There are 23 columns that once supported a huge, flat roof.
 This may have been a market or administrative center, and faces west into the plaza.
 At the end is a standing portion of a semi-enclosed chamber that has traces of what once must have been a beautiful mural.
 Only the lower border is faintly visible.
 Stairways are on the north, east and west sides.
-There are 23 columns that once supported a huge, flat roof.

 An altar/platform, Structure 9, is located in the center of the plaza.
-It has stairs on both the east and west sides.
+It has steps on both the east and west sides.
+A small mound is located on the south side of the plaza.

 A very nice way to spend a morning or an afternoon.